dabit3/next.js-authentication-aws/README.md

 # Next.js authentication with AWS

+> This code goes along with my tutorial [The complete Guide to Authentication with Next.js and AWS](https://dev.to/dabit3/the-complete-guide-to-next-js-authentication-2aco)

 ![](header.jpg)

 This project contains an end to end solution for Next.js authentication on AWS with AWS Amplify.